Table of Contents

 For pain in ear, the yellow leaves of Sehund is used.
 The leaf is heated and then latex is extracted which is used as ear drop (3 drops).

-The leaves of the plant is heated and applied externally on affected areas.
+The leaves of the plant are heated and applied externally on the affected areas.

 Haemorrhoids and fistula-in-ano